 Try as he might to engage her in conversation, he only got a cold look of annoyance in return.
 Finally, tired of the rejection, he gave up.
 “If she doesn’t want to talk to me,” he grumbled to himself, “why bother.”

 On one occasion, Counselor Halrous joined Claridee in the library while she was studying.
-He was there for quite a while and seemed to most of the talking, but Mason couldn’t make out what he was saying.
+He was there for quite a while and seemed to do most of the talking, but Mason couldn’t make out what he was saying.
 However, at the end he could see Claridee half-heartedly nodding before getting up and walking away.

 On his way out of the library, Counselor Halrous stopped by the table where Mason sat by a stack of books.
 “I see Anklin’s got you reading our collection of history books,” he observed with a chuckle.